Martin Aigner

-Martin Aigner (born February 28, 1942 in Linz) is an Austrian mathematician and professor at Freie Universität Berlin since 1974 with interests in combinatorial mathematics and graph theory.
+Martin Aigner (28 February 1942 – 11 October 2023) was an Austrian mathematician and professor at Freie Universität Berlin from 1974 with interests in combinatorial mathematics and graph theory.

+Biography

+Martin Aigner was born on 28 February 1942.
 He received his Ph.D from the University of Vienna.
 His book Proofs from THE BOOK (co-written with Günter M. Ziegler) has been translated into 12 languages.

+Aigner died on 11 October 2023, at the age of 81.

+Awards

-He is a recipient of a 1996 Lester R. Ford Award from the Mathematical Association of America for his expository article Turán's Graph Theorem.
+Aigner was a recipient of a 1996 Lester R. Ford Award from the Mathematical Association of America for his expository article Turán's Graph Theorem.
 In 2018, Aigner received the Leroy P. Steele Prize for Mathematical Exposition (jointly with Günter M. Ziegler).